Interested in Joining Artizan Made?

 What is a Collective?

-A collective or a cooperative is generally made up of a group of people who pool together their resources in order achieve something they might not be able to do alone.
-In the United States, we see this often with food co-ops or shared buildings.
-Artizan Made can reach a wider audience because of the monthly payments members make and because the mix of products might attract a more diverse group of shoppers.
+A collective or a cooperative is generally made up of a group of people who pool resources together in order to achieve something they might not be able to do as well on their own.
+In the United States, we see this often with food co-ops or shared buildings for living spaces.
+Artisan co-ops have a long history of sharing both production and retail spaces.
+Artizan Made does this online and can help reach a wider audience through its site and social media.
+Members contribute to the cost through their membership payments.

 Can I cancel my membership?

 Yes, at any time.
-If you have a monthly, just unsubscribe through your PayPal account.
-If you have a yearly membership, your products will be up until your year is up, unless you want them off for any reason.
+If you have a monthly subscription, just unsubscribe through your PayPal account.
+If you have a yearly one, your products will be up until your year is up, unless you want them off before that for any reason.
+This goes both ways.
+If a member consistently receives complaints from customers and becomes a problem for the community, I have the option to terminate the membership at any time.
+(No refunds.)

 How do I import my products?

-The most time consuming part is assigning Artizan Made’s categories to each item.
-There are around 250 categories and the more you have on each item, the more that item shows up through category searches.
-For example, a pair of earrings might have To Wear, Jewelry, Earrings, Gemstone, Silver, Boho, Blue, For Women, Provenance, Europe, and Italy. as categories.
+The most time consuming part of the import involves assigning Artizan Made’s categories to each item.
+There are around 250 categories and each item will fit in around 10 categories.
+For example, a pair of earrings might be in these categories: To Wear, Jewelry, Earrings, Gemstone, Silver, Boho, Blue, For Women, Provenance, Europe, and Italy.
+They will also show up on searches and in our blog posts.

 How often do I have to change my products?